carlessanchezalonso/carlessanchezalonso.github.io/_pages/about.md

 </figure>
 {:/}

 I am originally from [Terrassa](https://en.wikipedia.org/wiki/Terrassa), a city near **Barcelona**, Spain.
-I lived in Terrassa through all my education, and I attended the [Universitat Autònoma de Barcelona](https://www.uab.cat) for my undergrad studies, and then joined the High-Energy Physics Institute ([IFAE](http://www.ifae.es/eng/) for my masters and PhD, under the supervision of Professor Ramon Miquel.
+I lived in Terrassa through all my education, and I attended the [Universitat Autònoma de Barcelona](https://www.uab.cat) for my undergrad studies, and then joined the High-Energy Physics Institute ([IFAE](http://www.ifae.es/eng/) for my masters and PhD, under the supervision of [Professor Ramon Miquel](https://www.icrea.cat/Web/ScientificStaff/ramon-miquel-pascual-389).
 That institute is part of the [Barcelona Institute of Science and Technology](https://bist.eu).

+After my PhD, in 2017, I moved to the city of Philadelphia (USA), to join the [University of Pennsylvania](https://en.wikipedia.org/wiki/University_of_Pennsylvania), and work with [Professor Gary M. Bernstein](https://web.sas.upenn.edu/garyb/).
+I currently live in **West Philadelphia** with my family.

+---

-## Education
+## Timeline

+**Since 2017**: *Postdoctoral researcher*, Department of Physics and Astronomy, [University of Pennsylvania](https://www.upenn.edu), USA.

 **2013-2017**: *PhD in Physics* (Advisor: Ramon Miquel), [Universitat Autònoma de Barcelona](https://www.uab.cat) & [Institut de Física d’Altes Energies (IFAE)](http://www.ifae.es/eng/) (Spain).
 Thesis: *Dark energy properties from the combination of large-scale structure and weakgravitational lensing in the Dark Energy Survey* (Cum Laude).